 The YWCA maintains an office in the court building in Rollingbay for an advocate to assist victims and petitioners with domestic violence cases.
 The advocate is available to assist people, offering crisis response, safety planning, legal advocacy and advocacy- based counseling.
-For additional information, contact: (360) 479-0491 or the 24-hour crisis line 1 (800) 500-5513.
-Website: http://www.ywcakitsap.org/
+For additional information, contact: 360-479-0491 or the 24-hour crisis line 800-500-5513, or visit the YWCA Kitsap County website.

 The Kitsap Sexual Assault Center provides advocacy for victims of sexual assault.
-KSAC also offers a 24-hour crisis support line at 1 (866) 831-2050 and other services described on the website: www.ksacservices.com.
-The legal advocate (as of 12/2017) to contact if you are petitioning for a Sexual Assault Protection Order is Beverly Van Santford at 360-337-4950 or Beverlyemail@example.com.
+KSAC also offers a 24-hour crisis support line at 1 866-831-2050 and other services described on the KSAC website.
+The legal advocate (as of December 2017) to contact if you are petitioning for a Sexual Assault Protection Order is Beverly Van Santford at 360-337-4950 or email Beverly Van Santford.

 There are five types of orders that you may petition for in municipal court.
 A Domestic Violence ("DV") protection order should be requested if there is violence or threats between current or former family or household members.
 An Anti-Harassment protection order should be requested if there have been harassment by a non-family or non-household member, such as a neighbor or acquaintance that you are not related to and have never lived with.
 If the behavior rises to the level of stalking, you should request a stalking protection order.
 If you were sexually assaulted, you may petition for a sexual assault protection order.
 If you are seeking that the other party surrender firearms, you should provide the Motion for Surrender of Weapons.
 If someone hasn’t committed any harm or threatening behavior to you, but poses a significant danger of harm to self or others with a firearm, you may seek to remove or prevent possession of a firearm through the extreme risk protection order.
 The advocate and clerk can help you determine which order you should petition for.